 Additional Liability Coverage

 Additional Liability Coverage is available up to $1,000CDN for shipments, for a fee.
 All options must be selected at the time of shipping to ensure they are properly captured and linked to the unique tracking number.
 Certain exceptions apply.
 The covered value of the item must be declared on the shipping documentation.
 See General Terms and Conditions for more information.

 On-Demand Pickup services are available to VentureOne cardholders (paying by credit card).

 There is no minimum volume requirement when arranging a Canada Post On-Demand Pickup.
-A pickup fee per stop will apply unless shipping using either Priority™ or Priority™ Worldwide services.
-Pickups can be arranged up to five (5) Business Days in advance or on the same Business Day, provided the request is made before the local call-in cut-off time.
+A pickup fee per stop will apply.
+Pickups can be arranged up to five business days in advance or on the same business day, provided the request is made before the local call-in cut-off time.